 - Dry cereal or crackers

 - Jar of stage 3 baby food (look for jars that are combos of veggies/meat or beans/grains and are not sweetened with fruit)

 - Disposable bibs and placemats for easier cleanup

 - Baby spoon and bottle or small cup

-- Little toys or books (that are easily wiped down) to keep him busy while he’s waiting or when he’s done eating
+- Little toys or books (that are easily wiped down) to keep your baby busy while they're waiting or when they're finished eating

 Stick to bringing real foods or get something at the restaurant.

 These wholesome foods for baby might not be listed on the menu, but many restaurants will be happy to serve them anyway:

 - Plain baked potato or sweet potato